Timothy102/people-gpt/README.md

-# PeopleGPT - Finding people based on their work experience"
+# PeopleGPT - "Finding people based on their work experience"

 ### What I've Done